DIY Valentine’s Day gifts are the answer to the question: How do I make Valentine’s Day special?

-Grab a roll of cellophane (from the gift-wrap section), a bag of Hershey’s kisses and a roll of string from the dollar store.
-Cut a strip of cellophane longways, approximately 4 inches wide.
+Grab a roll of cellophane (from the gift-wrap section), a bag of Hershey’s kisses and a roll of string from Dollar Tree.
+Cut a strip of cellophane lengthwise, approximately 4 inches wide.

 Tie your first bow about 1– 2 inches from the top of the cellophane.
 Add a kiss and tie a second bow.
 Repeat this process until you have 14 days of kisses — including one for Valentine’s Day!

-Make a festive photo backdrop from several packs of doilies in varying sizes and colors found at Dollar Tree and by reusing white Christmas lights.
+Make a festive photo backdrop from several packs of doilies in varying sizes and colors found in the Dollar Tree Valentine’s Day aisle.
+Just reuse white Christmas lights too!
 Gently puncture the center of each doily by pushing the light through.
 If you need some help getting the hole started, use a wooden skewer or a pair of sharp scissors.

 9. Tell your friends they’re “o-fish-ally the best” with a Goldfish cracker valentine.

 Put this valentine together for your child’s classmates by picking up boxes of Goldfish crackers from the dollar store.
 Using a piece of doubled sided tape, adhere the printed valentine to the front of each box.

 See all Goldfish coupons.

 10. Use baking cups to make an edible lollipop flower arrangement.

 Instead of spending money on an expensive floral arrangement, use baking cups and your valentine’s favorite kind of lollipop to make your own!